kylekizirian/blog/in-progress/git-questions.md

 jobs
 ```

-3. % of commits by top few committers
+## What % of all commits are from the top 10 committers?

 Get # of commits with